waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v105 - Critique Addressed)
+# Gem's Strategic Journal (v106 - Refactored)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data, Not Frustration:** Game State Information (`map_id`, `current_position`) is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 ALWAYS verify location after a map transition BEFORE acting.
 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Do not repeat the interaction; mark the NPC and move on.
 An NPC blocking a path that doesn't battle is a hard wall.
+The Channeler at (15, 13) on Pokémon Tower 4F is confirmed to be bugged; avoid interacting.
 - **WKG & Marker Protocol:** I must re-issue failed `define_map_marker` calls and be diligent about marking key points (like warp arrivals and defeated trainers) *immediately*.
 - **Agent Usage:** Use `team_composition_advisor_agent` *before* entering challenging areas.
 Use `stealth_pathfinder_agent` for all non-trivial navigation.
 Use agents proactively.